copp1723/vee_otto/VAUTO_MOCKUP_QUICKSTART.md

 ### If Tests Fail:

 1. **Check Element Visibility**
-   - Run with `npm run vauto:manual` to see the UI
+   - Run with `npm run vauto:mockup-manual` to see the UI
    - Verify elements are visible and clickable

 2. **Review Timing Issues**